|

 updated

 Where seen?
-A rather drab shrub that is rare and seldom
+A rather drab shrub that is often overlooked.

-seen in our mangroves.
-Some can be seen at Sungei Buloh Wetland Reserve,
+Some can be seen at Sungei Buloh Wetland Reserve, Kranji Nature Trail,

 rare, although it can be abundant where it is found.
 It is said to